RETREAT FAQ

 Chef Stacey and her team will offer nourishing vegetarian meals, prepared fresh with local ingredients.

-Guests will have the option to add fish or meat for an additional cost (+$60 to retreat cost).
+Guests will have the option to add fish/chicken for an additional cost (+$60 to retreat cost).

 ——————————